Francisco Marcó del Pont: Governor of Chile

 In 1815 Marco del Pont was named Governor of the then-Spanish colony of Chile, arriving at Valparaíso at the end of the year.
 Once he assumed the head of the Reconquista government he sent spies to Cuyo in order to obtain information about the Army of the Andes being amassed by exiled pro-independence leaders such as Bernardo O'Higgins in the Argentine province of Mendoza.
 This army, under José de San Martín, would later cross the Andes to liberate Chile.
 Internally, he sought to solidify Spanish control through the brutal repression of all those associated with the independence movement who had remained in Chile.
 A number of notables were deported to the barren Juan Fernández Islands, and others suffered the depredations of group of soldiers led by the infamous captain Vicente San Bruno.

 Marco del Pont's rule ended on February 12, 1817, when the defeat of the Royalist forces under the command of Rafael Maroto in the Battle of Chacabuco allowed the patriot forces to enter the capital.
 The governor Marco del Pont tried to escape to Valparaíso to catch a transport leaving for Peru, but he was intercepted by an advance column of the patriot army at an hacienda called "Las Tablas" near El Quisco.
 After his capture, he was interviewed by San Martín, who sent him to Mendoza and later San Luis.
-His days ended after a final move to the hacienda of Pedro Ignacio de Mujica, near Renca, in Luján a city close to Buenos Aires, when he died in prison in 1819.
+His days ended after a final move to the hacienda of Pedro Ignacio de Mujica in La Estanzuela, when he died in prison in 1819.